This list provides a forum for discussion emerging from the ESRC seminar series, Activism, Volunteering and Citizenship.

 Discussion group of the UK's Association of Postdoctoral Researchers: for help, policy campaigning and the exchange of information about career opportunities, international research communities and research mobility.

-The list aims to aid the development of a coherent postgraduate network attached to the BISA US Foreign Policy working group.
+This list has been retained 28/04/2016 no one can subscribe to this list and no one can post to this list contact email@example.com for all enquiries regarding this list The list aims to aid the development of a coherent postgraduate network attached to the BISA US Foreign Policy working group.
 It will help facilitate postgraduate discussions about US foreign policy by linking students from all universities from across the UK and further afield, and will help organise postgraduate oriented workshops and conferences.

-This group focuses on merging theoretical approaches to poverty work alongside practitioners experience of front line work with families who are experiencing disdvantage or acute need.
+This list has been retained 28/04/2016 no one can subscribe to this list and no one can post to this list contact firstname.lastname@example.org for all enquiries regarding this list This group focuses on merging theoretical approaches to poverty work alongside practitioners experience of front line work with families who are experiencing disdvantage or acute need.
 This will support us jointly develop an evidence base for decision making.
 This is a lively forum for debate, discussion, information sharing and mostly ideas of how we can ensure the delivery of appropriate services that work.
 Make An innovative space to share ideas and developments.

 The Working Group on Citizen Participation includes researchers and practitioners working in a range of policy fields in Scotland, and is open to anyone interested in related issues.
 It aims to foster dialogue and knowledge exchange; build a network that cuts across disciplinary boundaries and policy silos; create a platform for practice-led collaborative research.